 While conducting our Hartford insurance reviews, we found that these promises were only somewhat true.
 The Hartford offers all major types of car insurance coverage, including liability, uninsured and underinsured motorist, collision, comprehensive and personal injury protection.
 If you’re willing to pay a little extra, you can add accident forgiveness and a disappearing deductible to your policy, which could translate into big savings if you have an accident down the road.
 The Hartford also offers specialized insurance for classic cars, cars that includes full coverage for the vehicle and injuries (exact coverages vary by state).

 Its customer service has received mixed reviews.
-It was ranked among the best auto insurance providers in three regions in J.D.
+It was ranked the best car insurance provider in one region in J.D.
 Power’s latest customer satisfaction survey, and it received above-average ratings in several others.
 Most customers seem happy with the price and policy offerings, but they’re less pleased with The Hartford’s claims resolution, but this varies by region.

 For older drivers, particularly members of the AARP, The Hartford is likely the best deal you will find.
 Once you purchase your policy, your rate is locked in for one year.
 After that, you’re guaranteed lifetime renewability, so long as you maintain your driver’s license and keep paying your premiums.
 It also offers special coverage options tailored to seniors, like its RecoverCare service, which pays for home services like cleaning and lawn care if you find yourself unable to do this work following an accident.

 Younger drivers, on the other hand, may find The Hartford’s rates to be among their most expensive quotes.
 I got quotes from several major insurers and found that The Hartford’s rate was $161 more expensive than what my cheapest option, Progressive, would charge me.
 If this is the case for you, you may want to consider another company like Progressive or Geico, which is known for offering affordable rates to younger drivers.